hydramod/ecommerce-data-pipeline/README.md

-Here’s an updated README you can drop in as-is.

----

 # Ecommerce Microservices – Analytics Pipeline

 Real-time analytics over the e-commerce event stream using **Kafka → Spark (Bronze/Silver) → dbt (Gold) → Trino → Metabase**.
 The pipeline delivers near-real-time sales metrics with tests, freshness checks, and lineage.